tonyscottpage/site/whoweare.markdown

 Over 25 years of practice we notice leaders becoming less trusted.
 If today you say "I am a leader!", who will be interested?
 But if instead you ask "What could be different round here?", they can move into action... together.

 Page Consulting?
 Two words - a joke on a brass plaque that brought life to this small company!
 The founder Tony Page ([CV here]({{ site.baseurl}}/documents/tonypagecv.pdf)) is a 59 year old father of two grown up children, and a partner for 34 years to [Helen]({{ site.baseurl}}/who-we-are/helen).
-This company has worked with leaders on their challenges in 80 organisations and 40 countries, creating enabling environments that unlock the power of their teams.
+The company has worked with leaders on their challenges in 80 organisations and 40 countries, to create enabling environments that unlock the power of their teams.

 Our 'living system' approach draws from many collaborations with clients and [colleagues]({{ site.baseurl}}/who-we-are/colleagues) and from [others who inspired us]({{ site.baseurl}}/documents/inspirations).
 You can access our knowhow through the [library]({{ site.baseurl}}/documents/library) and, our partnership with the <a href="http://www.middle-ground.co.uk"; target="_blank">MiDDLEGROUND</a> team, that runs a school for leaders providing pop-up events across four continents.